-There are a few myths about riding horses that could actually prevent you from learning to ride well.
-Here are the seven top myths about horseback riding.
+There are a few myths about riding horses that could prevent you from learning to ride well.
+Here are the six top myths about horseback riding.

 Horseback Riding Isn't Exercise

 Again, this is a claim that is made by someone who hasn't ridden or worked with horses.
-The goal of exercise is to strengthen your muscles, increase your endurance and improve your balance.
-Horseback riding does all of those, and it uses a few muscles, like those along the inside of your thighs, that few other activities do.
-Exercise burns calories, and horseback riding also fits that bill.
+The typical goal of most exercise is to strengthen your muscles, increase your endurance, and improve your balance and coordination.
+Horseback riding does all of these things, and it uses a few muscles, like those along the inside of your thighs, that few other activities do.
+Exercise burns calories and horseback riding also fits that bill.
 Lifting and carrying saddles, grooming and spending time in the saddle all contribute to your fitness.
-Riding is also good for your internal organs.
-Even at a walk, there are fitness and health benefits to riding.
+Riding is also good for your flexibility and range of motion, particularly in your hips and ankles and lower back.
+Even when riding at a walk, there are fitness and health benefits to riding.

 Is horseback riding only for the young and athletic?
 Here are a few links that debunk that myth entirely: